coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://gitlab.mpi-sws.org/iris/iris/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-iris/coq-iris.3.5.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>Iris is a framework for reasoning about the safety of concurrent programs usingnconcurrent separation logic.
-It can be used to develop a program logic, forndefining logical relations, and for reasoning about type systems, among othernapplications.
-This package includes the base logic, Iris Proof Mode (IPM) /nMoSeL, and a general language-independent program logic; see coq-iris-heap-langnfor an instantiation of the program logic to a particular programming language.</dd>
+    <dt><b>description</b></dt><dd>Iris is a framework for reasoning about the safety of concurrent programs using<br>concurrent separation logic.
+It can be used to develop a program logic, for<br>defining logical relations, and for reasoning about type systems, among other<br>applications.
+This package includes the base logic, Iris Proof Mode (IPM) /<br>MoSeL, and a general language-independent program logic; see coq-iris-heap-lang<br>for an instantiation of the program logic to a particular programming language.</dd>
   </dl>
 </details>